jameschuang2002/cache-covert-channel/README.md

 CHANNEL_INTERVAL: The interval which the flushing will continue.
 The longer the channel interval, the less noise because the number of misses will less likely be greater than the number of hits.

-### Future Directions
-1. Further explore parameters that controls noise and bandwidth
-2. Integrate with python to autocorrect english texts sent through the covert channel

 ### Questions
 1. How does flush+reload paper did it that way with just timing its own accesses and without exploiting coherence behaviour?
-2. Is it possible to implement it the way as described in the paper?

-### Known Issues
+### Observation
-1. Software processing of data is too slow and undeterministic and will affect synchronization between the two processes.
+1. When battery is low, the cache covert channel for somehow does not work properly.
+I assume it is based on some optimizations to prevent overusing battery power to flush caches.

 ### References
 The project is for educational and learning purposes.
 Great thanks to the following sources for inspiration to idea and implementation.